-The Rhythm & Blues Committee is thrilled to present our exciting events lineup for 2024.
+The Rhythm & Blues Committee is thrilled to present our exciting events lineup .
 We have a variety of events planned throughout the months for all ages.

 For more information and registration links, please check out the details below.